koobzaar/lol-skins/README.md

-# League of Legends Game Skins Database
+# League of Legends Skins Database

 This repository aims to provide a centralized and easily accessible location for all in-game skins available for League of Legends.
 The skins are offered in formats compatible with custom skin applications.